 The last two planes to leave.
 Unfortunately, mine rattles down the runway first.
 What rotten luck.
-I wave awkwardly, slightly embarrassed, at the rapidly disappearing tarmac... my hand gesture, my intense gaze, are interrupted by the tell-tale rattle of the drinks trolley...
+I wave awkwardly, slightly embarrassed, at the rapidly disappearing tarmac... my hand gesture, my intense gaze, is interrupted by the tell-tale rattle of the drinks trolley...
 "Oh, thanks, I'll have a large G&T..."

 I recline my seat; I'm sure my shipmates will be okay.
 What movies are showing?